-- a) All class teachers provide differentiated learning opportunities that aid pupils" academic progression.
-This may be through additional support, use of ICT, practical opportunities to extend their learning, evidence recorded by staff. - b) Any pupils who are falling significantly outside of the range of expected academic achievements, in line with predicted performance indicators and grade boundaries, will be closely monitored in order to gauge their level of learning and possible difficulties. - c) The SENDCo will be consulted, as needed, for support and advice and may wish to observe the pupil in class. - d) Through (b) and (c) it can be determined which level of provision the child will need going forward. - e) If a pupil has recently been removed from the SEN register, they may continue to be monitored, if necessary. - f) Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-They are encouraged to share information and knowledge with the school. - g) Termly Pupil progress meetings for children with an EHCP, are held between the class teacher and , SENDCO to assess the progress being made by the child.
+- All class teachers provide adapted earning opportunities that aid pupils" academic progression.
+This may be through additional support, use of ICT, practical opportunities to extend their learning, evidence recorded by staff. - b) Any pupils who are falling significantly outside of the range of expected academic achievements, in line with predicted performance indicators and grade boundaries, will be closely monitored to gauge their level of learning and possible difficulties. - c) The SENDCo will be consulted, as needed, for support and advice and may wish to observe the pupil in class. - d) Through (b) and (c) it can be determined which level of provision the child will need going forward. - e) If a pupil has recently been removed from the SEN register, they may continue to be monitored, if necessary. - f) Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
+They are encouraged to share information and knowledge with the school. - g) Parents have access to termly progress meetings for children with an EHCP, with the class teacher and SENDco, to assess the progress being made by the child. - h) Provision Map software is used to track pupil's needs and interventions. - I) All children on the SEN register have a Pupil Passport and Learning Plan which is reviewed termly and shared with parents.